What The Kids In These Famous Memes Look Like Today

 Gavin

-Perhaps you don't know him as Gavin, but there's a good chance you know his face, either from his original stardom on Vine, reposts of content featuring Gavin on YouTube and other platforms, and various mashups he has appeared in over the years.
+Perhaps you don't know him as Gavin, but there's a good chance you know his face, either from his original stardom on Vine, reposts of content featuring Gavin on YouTube and other platforms, or various mashups he has appeared in over the years.

-In 2019, The Guardian published a long-form profile of Gavin — full name Gavin Thomas — who first rose to prominence via the Vine account of his uncle, Nick Mastodon, one of the platform's most prolific early users who realized that his nephew would be an ideal source of cute and funny content.
+In 2019, The Guardian published a long-form profile of Gavin — full name Gavin Thomas — who first rose to prominence via the Vine account of his uncle, Nick Mastodon, one of the platform's most prolific early users, who realized that his nephew would be an ideal source of cute and funny content.
 After publishing his first Gavin videos in 2013, Mastodon quickly amassed a million followers, and it soon became obvious that his nephew's appeal was far from fleeting.

 Disaster Girl

 It's very unusual for someone who is meme-famous to have dozens of iconic pieces of content that all become recognizable; most meme stars become internet-famous from one image or video clip alone.
-That is certainly the case with Disaster Girl, whose iconic smirk as she looks over her shoulder set against the backdrop of a raging housefire was the definition of a one-hit-wonder meme.
+That is certainly the case with Disaster Girl, whose iconic smirk as she looks over her shoulder set against the backdrop of a raging house fire was the definition of a one-hit-wonder meme.
 She has become a favorite in meme mashups, with her dark smile being superimposed on top of famous historical disasters, such as the sinking of the Titanic.

 Bad Luck Brian